mariemacapagal/vms/README.md

 Follow the steps below to install and run the QR-Generated VMS.

-1. Open the terminal in your root directory (folder) of the Laravel application.
+1. Open the folder in VS Code and open the terminal in your root directory (folder).

+- Path on the terminal should be `\xampp\htdocs\vms>` or `\xampp\htdocs\[the downloaded folder name]> `

-2. Use the following command to install the composer
+2. Use the following command to install the composer.

 ```bash
 composer install
 ```

-3. Run the following command to generate the key
+3. Run the following command to generate the key.

 ```bash
 php artisan key:generate